IvanGilardoni/Jeffreys_prior/README.md

 # Jeffreys_prior

 This project demonstrates how to perform **Bayesian sampling of ensembles**, emphasizing the critical role of the **Jeffreys prior** in Bayesian inference.
-The notebooks and scripts provide a hands-on exploration of Bayesian techniques, focusing on how ensemble counting (namely, choosing the non-informative reference prior) influences results.
+The notebooks and scripts provide a hands-on exploration of Bayesian techniques, focusing on how ensemble counting (namely, choosing the non-informative reference prior) influences the results.

 ---